RetroDECK/ES-DE/ROADMAP.md

 * Proper audio mixer
 * Improved multi-threading
 * Reduced amount of gamelist reloading to retain cached textures and improve overall performance
-* Replacement for the abandoned FreeImage library
+* Replacement for the FreeImage library